UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Our Framework

-The framework's core memory acquisition capability derives from \textit{UefiMemDump}, which enables memory acquisition during the boot process.
+The framework's core memory acquisition capability derives from \textit{UEFIMemDump}, which enables memory acquisition during the boot process.
 Its primary function is to collect complete memory snapshots of the UEFI environment, providing visibility into both persistent and transient memory regions.
-Implemented both as a DXE driver within the EDK II ecosystem \cite{edk2}, and as a UEFI shell application, it ensures cross-platform compatibility while capturing critical memory regions that typically become inaccessible in post-boot OS environments.
-We chose to implement this memory dumping utility as a DXE driver and UEFI shell application for practical reasons: while a DXE driver may be suitable for virtual environments, it may not be practical to compile it into the UEFI firmware of a physical machine, where a UEFI shell application will be more suitable, enabling forensic investigations without firmware modifications.
-The memory acquisition process is performed as follows: \begin{itemize} [itemsep=0.1em,topsep=2pt,leftmargin=*] \item \textbf{Memory Mapping}: Upon loading, \textit{UefiMemDump} invokes \texttt{GetMemoryMap()} to construct a detailed map of system memory regions, ensuring complete coverage for analysis; \item \textbf{Memory Acquisition}: Next, the memory is copied bit by bit.
-The collection process targets the mapped memory regions; \item \textbf{Data Storage}: The acquired memory dump is written to a file in a raw binary format, which is analyzed in the subsequent memory analysis stage. \end{itemize}
+Implemented within the EDK II ecosystem~\cite{edk2} as both a DXE driver and a UEFI shell application, it ensures cross-platform compatibility while capturing critical memory regions that are typically inaccessible in post-boot OS environments.
+We chose to implement this memory dumping utility in both forms for practical reasons: while a DXE driver may be suitable for virtual environments, it may not be practical to compile it into the UEFI firmware of a physical machine, where a UEFI shell application is more suitable and enables forensic investigation without requiring firmware modification.
+The memory acquisition process is performed as follows: \begin{itemize} [itemsep=0.1em,topsep=2pt,leftmargin=*] \item \textbf{Memory Mapping}: Upon loading, \textit{UEFIMemDump} invokes \texttt{GetMemoryMap()} to construct a detailed map of system memory regions, ensuring complete coverage for analysis; \item \textbf{Memory Acquisition}: Next, the memory is copied bit by bit.
+The collection process targets the mapped memory regions; and \item \textbf{Data Storage}: The acquired memory dump is written to a file in a raw binary format, which is analyzed in the subsequent memory analysis stage. \end{itemize}